takahirohonda/javascript-projects/Webpack-React-Ts/README.md

 It supports both global CSS & CSS modules.
 Global CSS is imported in `Index.tsx`.
 Webpack packs CSS into JS file and it doesn't create cass file.

+`yarn cssExtractBuild` will create a separate CSS file.

 ### (2) Font

 Font will be imported by file-loader into dist folder when it is specified in `font-face`.
 In this case, we have `font-face` in `global.css` as below.
 Webpack will grab font file into the `font` folder in `dist` and transform the url to `fonts/Lato-Regular.ttf`.